Demystifying When Pruning Works via Representation Hierarchies: Multi-Scale Effects of Pruning

 \section{Multi-Scale Effects of Pruning}

-We next delve into the multi-scale effects of network pruning, examining its caused behavior across generation time steps in generative tasks and across probability subspaces in non-generative multi-choice tasks.
+We next analyze the multi-scale behavior of network pruning across generation time steps in generative tasks and across probability subspaces in non-generative multiple-choice tasks.
 We use Qwen-2.5-7B-Instruct with eight attention layers removed as the pruned model and compare it to the uncompressed baseline.
-On the one hand, under this setting, the model continues to perform comparably on non-generative tasks but fails on generative tasks.
-On the other hand, this setting provides insight into the joint effects of pruning multiple layers.
+In this setting, the pruned model performs comparably on non-generative tasks but fails on generative tasks.
+At the same time, this setting provides insight into the joint effects of pruning multiple layers.